SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 not actually be aiming at a person but, rather, a place.
 Grenades do not, typically, explode on contact -- they explode after their fuse (usually three seconds) burns up and they damage anything in a given area.
-When throwing at a speciﬁc area, refer to the “Grenade Targeting” chart.
+When throwing at a speciﬁc area, refer to the "Grenade Targeting" chart.
 If the grenade misses, the gamemaster determines where it lands.
 Ranges for explosives and grenades represent how far they can be thrown, which is based on the Strength or lift of the character modiﬁed